Daqarta for DOS Contents

 If all you need is a simple digital level stimulus, perhaps to start some external source or to use directly as a "click", then the trigger Pulse mode can provide it.

-Free-run modes.
+TRIGGER (Trig) TOGGLE:The unshifted T-key toggles between Triggered and Free-run modes.
 In Triggered mode, the Trig option is highlighted and the trigger status on the title line will show TRIG.
 Triggering will use the either the Auto or Norm method, as selected by the Mode item in the trigger control menu.

 In Free-run, the highlight is gone and the status shows FREE.
 The trigger Mode also shows Free, and is highlighted to indicate that it can't be accessed to change it until you toggle back to Trig operation.